|Elliott Sound Products||Project 63|

 Increasing capacitance decreases the resistance values, and especially with multiple filters, care must be taken to ensure that the loading on the input buffer opamp is not excessive.
 At the same time, low values of capacitance cause problems due to stray capacitance on the board, and resistor values become too high.
 The above is a reasonable set of values, and will give satisfactory results for most applications.

 Naturally, any spreadsheet program (OpenOffice for example) can be used to calculate the values, and this is a much easier way than using a pocket calculator.
 Of course, you do have to program the spreadsheet, but that only needs to be done once.
-Texas Instruments (TI) also has a program called "FilterPro" (see TI Website) that works quite well.
+Texas Instruments (TI) also has a program that was originally called 'FilterPro' (see TI WEBENCH® Filter Designer) that works quite well.
 It's not easy to drive unless you understand the terminology though, so be prepared to learn the program's quirks as you learn about filters.

 For both equalisers and analysers, there are commonly accepted frequencies that are normally used.
 The exact frequencies depend on the octave division, the application and some degree of manufacturer preference, but nearly all share the basic octave boundaries which are based on a centre frequency of 1000Hz.